Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-In a typical, dilute hard-sphere gas, the probability of a simultaneous contact of three hard-spheres is very small compared to e.g. the situation when one of the three particles is in simultaneous contact with two other particles.
-Motivated by this observation and the fact that, according to \cite{ref 26}, interactions among three particles are determined by the sum of the distances of the interacting particles, we introduce the notion of an interaction of three particles based on a non-symmetric version of a ternary distance.
-More precisely, we introduce the ternary distance as follows
+In a typical, dilute hard-sphere gas, the probability of a simultaneous contact of three hard-spheres is very small compared to e.g. the situation when one of the three particles is in simultaneous contact with the other two particles.

-Notice that $d(x_1;x_2,x_3)$ is not symmetric in general; it is symmetric with respect to the last two arguments only.
+Motivated by this observation and the fact that in some physical situations, such as when one considers colloids as in \cite{ref 26}, interactions among three particles are determined by the sum of the distances of the interacting particles, we introduce the notion of an interaction of three particles based on a non-symmetric version of a ternary distance.
+More precisely, we introduce the ternary distance:

 Having defined the ternary distance, we introduce the notion of a ternary interaction.
 Let $\epsilon>0$ and consider three particles $i,j,k$ with positions and velocities $(x_i,v_i), (x_j,v_j), (x_k,v_k)\in\mathbb{R}^{2d}$.
 We say that the particles $i,j,k$ are in $(i;j,k)$ ternary $\epsilon$-interaction\footnote{when not ambiguous, we will refer to $(i;j,k)$ ternary $\epsilon$-interaction as $(i;j,k)$ interaction.} if the following geometric condition holds: